 Guest bungalows have furniture made from reclaimed dhow wood and are decorated with brightly coloured kikois.
 En-suite bathrooms have hot and cold water and a range of toiletries including colourful, hand-made soaps.
 All have a private veranda where you can sit back, gaze out to sea and listen to the breeze in the palm trees.
 Beds have mosquito nets and rooms are cooled by fans.
 There are larger bungalows for families.

-You will enjoy some lovely food here.
+You can enjoy some lovely food here.
 Breakfast is a choice of muffins, pancakes, cereals, fruit, yoghurt as well as bacon and eggs.
 There is a selection of snacks and light lunches and at dinner time you will be treated to a 3-course meal.
 You are welcome to quench your thirst with a drink at the beach time at any time.

 There is a shop on site where you can stock up on locally-made souvenirs and gifts for family and friends back at home.